There are three state prisons in Mississippi:

-The South Mississippi Correctional Institution (SMCI) was established in 1989.
-It is the state’s newest state prison and the first prison in the state to receive accreditation from the American Correctional Association.
-SMCI was also the first state prison in Mississippi to be accredited by the National Commission on Correctional Health Care.
-SMCI is located on 360 acres at Leakesville, MS in Greene County.
-There are 16 housing units at SMCI with a capacity of 3,282 beds.
+The South Mississippi Correctional Institution (SMCI), established in 1989, is the newest state prison in Mississippi.
+It is the first prison in the state to receive accreditation from the American Correctional Association and the National Commission on Correctional Health Care.

 |SMCI I & III

 ||Georgia Shelby, Warden